inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 		2. Data curation

 		3. Formal analysis

 		4. Funding acquisition

 		5. Investigation

 		6. Methodology

 		7. Project administration

 		8. Resources

 		9. Software

 		10. Supervision

 		11. Validation

 		12. Visualization

 		13. Writing – original draft

 		14. Writing – review & editing

 - Ideas for manuscripts are often the results of team discussions and/or casual conversations among different members.
 Authors should strive to keep lines of communication with the rest of the team open at all stages of a manuscript creation, but especially in this early stage, when the same idea might have bubbled simultaneously in different minds.
-The creation process of manuscripts should then allow sufficient time for co-authors to contribute and review.
+The creation process of manuscripts should then **allow sufficient time for co-authors to contribute and review**.
 Participants should strive to contribute and respond in a timely manner.

 - Consequently, **authorship should be established early in the creation process and established openly by expressing intent to the group**; there are often parallel efforts underway in such an interconnected project and we wish to not deprive anyone of the opportunity to publish their own efforts when it appears to be a duplication or “scooped”.

 	- **In an academic publication**, if any aspect of the work was supported by Schmidt Sciences, the authors should acknowledge "Schmidt Sciences".
 Here are the communications guidelines when referring to the support from Schmidt Sciences:

- 		- (a) **send advance notice by emailing a copy of the manuscript  or pre-print** to your contact at Schmidt Sciences, and
+		1. **send advance notice by emailing a copy of the manuscript  or pre-print** to your contact at Schmidt Sciences, and

-   	- (b) **use the following language** in the appropriate acknowledgements  section (select one):
+		2. **use the following language** in the appropriate acknowledgements  section (select one):

 			- “*This project is supported by Schmidt Sciences, LLC.*”